Ford Recalls Nearly 43,000 Suvs Due To Gas Leaks That Can Cause Fires

 The company also said it isn't recommending that the SUVs be parked only outdoors because there's no evidence that fires happen when vehicles are parked and the engines are off.

-A 1% failure rate, he said, is high, and even with the repairs, drivers still could be forced to exit a freeway at a low speed, placing them at risk of a crash.
+A one per cent failure rate, he said, is high, and even with the repairs, drivers still could be forced to exit a freeway at a low speed, placing them at risk of a crash.

 NHTSA, he said, should do more to make sure recalls fix the root causes of vehicle problems rather than making less-costly repairs.